The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Wavelength

-Short definition: The type of laser light that determines which pigments will be targeted and destroyed.
+Short definition: The type of laser light that determines which pigments will be targeted and broken down.

-Wavelength determines which color of light is emitted and which pigments can absorb it.
-The main wavelengths used on the Candela PicoWay® are: 1064 nm for black and dark inks, 532 nm for reds and oranges, and 730 nm or 785 nm for blues and greens.
-No single wavelength can treat all colors, which is why multi-wavelength lasers are used for multicolored tattoos.
+The wavelength determines which colour of light is emitted and which pigments are able to absorb it.
+The main ones used on the PicoWay® by Candela: 1064 nm for black and dark inks, 532 nm for reds and oranges, 730 nm or 785 nm for blues and greens.
+No single wavelength can treat every colour, which is why multi-wavelength lasers are used for multicoloured tattoos.

 See also: Selective absorption, Chromophore, Picosecond laser.